MileHacker Logo

 • Central areas deliver stronger access to amenities, business facilities, and main roads, simplifying transport connections.

-• Specific attractions like the National Museum remain centrally located and often walkable in the heart of the city.
+• Specific attractions like the National Museum remain centrally located and often walkable within the city center.

 • Consider how easily you access taxis or other ways to travel from your lodging for extended explorations.